Sometimes, the very best museums in London just don’t cut it.

 The Horse Hospital | Bloomsbury

-Housed in a former horse hospital, the Horse Hospital bears a heft of quirky original features from the 18th century which would already make a strong case for inclusion here – were it not also now a multidisciplinary arts and exhibition space, showcasing subversive work and artefacts from counter-cultural and avant-garde artists, underground film screenings, and talks from societies such as the Miskatonic Institute of Horror Studies.
+Housed in a former horse hospital, the Horse Hospital bears a heft of quirky original features from the 18th century which would already make a strong case for inclusion in this list – were it not also now a multidisciplinary arts and exhibition space, showcasing subversive work and artefacts from counter-cultural and avant-garde artists, underground film screenings, and talks from societies such as the Miskatonic Institute of Horror Studies.

 Details: The Horse Hospital, Colonnade, WC1N 1JD | Generally open Mon-Sat, but check ahead | Entry fee dependent on event